obkorolev/miniDOT_Multi_Salinity/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------

-An extension to the original miniDOT Concatenate by PME that allows to provide an aditional salinity file to process each measurement individually, according to the registered salinity at each specific moment.
+An extension to the original miniDOT Concatenate by PME that allows to provide an aditional salinity file to process each measurement individually, according to the registered salinity at each specific moment, obtained form another instrument.

 This is the first version of the program, that must be run from a cmd.
 (Future updates will include an exe file and maybe migration to java).